ga-curriculum/fundamentals-of-algorithms-and-pseudocode/big-o-notation/README.md

         RETURN false
 ```

-### 2. O\(log n\) - Logarithmic time complexity
+### 2. O\(log n\) - Logarithmic complexity
-An algorithm is said to possess logarithmic time complexity if the runtime grows logarithmically, often when the problem size is divided in each iteration.
+An algorithm is said to possess logarithmic time (or space) complexity if the number of steps executed (or the amount of space consumed) by an algorithm for each additional input keeps reducing compared to its previous input.
+It often happens in looped algorithms when the problem size is reducing in each iteration.
 #### **Pseudocode example**: Counting the number of steps to repeatedly divide the array size by 2 until it reaches 1.
 ```plaintext
 FUNCTION countSteps(array):